jwstegemann/fritz2/www/src/pages/headless/combobox.md

 ## Positioning

-`comboboxItems` is a [`PopUpPanel`](#floating-content---popuppanel) and therefore provides a set of configuration options to control the position or distance of the list box from the `listboxButton` as a reference element:
+`comboboxItems` is a [`PopUpPanel`](#floating-content---popuppanel) and therefore provides a set of configuration options to control the position or distance of the list box from the `comboboxButton` as a reference element:

 ```kotlin